Understanding the Value of gTLDs and How to Use Them to Create Custom Short Links

 gTLDs Add Personality

-With the incredibly long list of options to choose from, you can can choose a domain extension that adds to your personal or company’s brand personality.
+With the incredibly long list of options to choose from, you can choose a domain extension that adds to your personal or company’s brand personality.

 By this I mean, if you’re choosing one for sharing News – You can pick an extension that fits with your brand tone.